appu1232/Discord-Selfbot/README.md

 ## My Info

-I'm always willing to answer any questions or recieve feedback in general.
+I'm always willing to answer any questions, recieve feedback, or listen to suggestions.
 I will get back to you within 24 hours if you contact me.
 You can go through Github, email, Reddit (/u/appu1232) or Discord (appu1232#2569).
 I don't really mind how.

 ## Acknowledgements